cuvva/terms/terms.md

 ## 7. How we get paid

-For all products, we'll tell you the insurance premiums, taxes and fees payable in our quote summary which you can see in the app before purchase.
+For all products, we'll tell you the insurance premiums, taxes and fees payable in our quote summary which you can see before purchase.

 We receive the whole of your payment on a risk transfer basis, as the agent of the insurer.
 This means that when you pay for your policy, your payment is deemed to have already been received by the insurer.
 Depending on the product, your payment may be held in a non-statutory trust bank account.
 These measures help us keep your payments safe.

-We're usually paid either by receiving a percentage of the insurance premium in commission from the insurer or service provider, or by receiving an admin fee from you for arranging the insurance, or both.
+We're usually paid by receiving an administration fee from you for arranging the insurance, or we can be paid by receiving a percentage of the insurance premium in commission from the insurance or service provider, or both.
 We may earn interest on the money in our bank accounts, and additional amounts from insurers to reflect the performance of the products.

 ## 8. Correspondence

 Prior to buying your product you'll be able to review the insurance contract in long format.
 You'll also be able to review a summary, called an Insurance Product Information Document (IPID for short).
 Following purchase, you'll get an email with your insurance certificate and insurance contract for your policy.
 The email will also include a breakdown of what you've paid and some other useful information, like how to contact us if you have an accident.
-These documents are also visible within the app.
+You can find your documents within your Cuvva account too.

-We may need to contact you from time-to-time, usually by email or in the app.
+We may need to contact you from time-to-time; whether by email, app or web chat, letter, telephone or any other reasonable method.
 It's important you read any messages sent to you and respond in a timely way when needed.
 We may need certain information from you on behalf of our insurers, and failure to provide such information can result in the cancellation of an existing policy and/or not being allowed to buy future policies.
 Any action like that will be taken in line with your insurance contract.

-It's important to ensure the details of any vehicle you want to insure match the details you enter in the app.
+It's important to ensure the details of any vehicle you want to insure match the details you enter in the app or website.
 Failure to do so can lead to you getting insured on the wrong vehicle!
 Please also check that the details we give you about the vehicle, before purchase, match the vehicle you wish to drive.

 ## 9. Motor Insurance Database

 All UK car insurance policies are automatically added to the "Motor Insurance Database" which is used by the police and ANPR cameras to confirm cars are driving legally.
 Although Cuvva sends information to the MID faster than other companies, unfortunately, the database is slow to update, and it's possible your policy will have expired before it shows up on the MID.

-Your policy documents (found in app or by email) are proof of your cover.
+Your policy documents (found in app, website, or by email) are proof of your cover.
 If there are any questions from the authorities, they can do a live check or get in touch with Cuvva.
-The quickest way for the police (and indeed, anyone) to get a response from us, is usually via the app or by email at support@cuvva.com.
-We’re here to reply within a couple of minutes 7 days a week, 365 days a year, between **6am-1am**.
+The quickest way for the police (and indeed, anyone) to get a response from us, is usually via app / web chat or by email at support@cuvva.com.
+We’re here to reply within a few of minutes 7 days a week, 365 days a year, between **6am-1am**.

-Please ensure the authorities double-check your policy documents, and if there's any doubt, they should contact Cuvva.
+Please ensure the authorities double-check your policy documents.
+If there's any doubt, they should contact Cuvva.
 Once your car is impounded you typically have to pay a high fee for the vehicle's release.

 ## 10. Authentication

-Please keep your phone security details safe and confidential - tell us immediately if you think someone else may have accessed the app using them.
+Please keep your Cuvva account details safe and confidential.
+Tell us immediately if you think someone else may have accessed your account.

-**If you don't keep your phone security details safe and confidential, and/or you allow another person to access the app using them, and another person uses your phone to purchase a product, Cuvva will not be obliged to refund you for that product.**
+**If you don't keep your account details safe and confidential, and/or you allow another person to access your account, and another person uses your account to purchase a product, Cuvva will not be obliged to refund you for that product.**

 In order to verify that your card details are active we may charge a small nominal amount (for example £1.00) to your card or account, this will be released back to you within 7 days (this is sometimes known as an "active card check").
 This may still happen if the card verification fails, and can happen more than once if you add the card multiple times.